mrichar1/esp32-gps/README.md

 ```

-NOTE: The `Caster` module can support multiple `Server` connections - each server must send data from a different mountpoint, and each mountpoint myust be specified in the `NTRIP_SOURCETABLE`.
+**NOTE** The `Caster` module can support multiple `Server` connections - each server must send data from a different mountpoint, and each mountpoint myust be specified in the `NTRIP_SOURCETABLE`.
 It can also support multiple clients connecting to the same or different mountpoints.
 However be aware of the physical limitations of ESP32 devices in terms of maximum server/client connections!

 ## Wifi & Bluetooth